 Location: 12710 124th Ave Ct KPN, Gig Harbor, WA 98328

-Free tours with volunteers are scheduled for December 2 and December 9 from 10AM to 11:30AM.
+Free tours with volunteers are scheduled for November 24, 25th and December 1st at 10a.m.
 You might also try Crescent Creek.

 Extensive maps and information on free salmon tours if you want to head down to the Kitsap area.